PJ427/Election_Analysis/README.md

   - Arapahoe County counted for 6.7% of the vote
 - County with the highest turnout:
   - Denver County had the highest turnout

+## Election Audit Summary

+The script, as written, could be easliy modified to fit any election whether local, state, or national.
+In the analysis above we are only looking at the county level which could have been narrowed down or even broadened.
+There are many options and many different outcomes.